 "Warbler Cove" trail (FS Map "B") actually starts at the end of FS 220 in a clearing, so turning left at the top of Fairy House provides a loop option using that route.
-Turning right, uphill, this old road/trail continues climbing the mountainside through a nice forest of tall trees until it reaches a series of switchbacks to the left in a beautiful cove often filled with songbirds, where it gets much steeper.
-This trail eventually climbs to the ridgeline (on a section of private property) to a junction with the Knobs trail (see below).
+If you turn right, uphill, the old road/trail continues climbing the mountainside through a nice forest of tall trees until it reaches a series of switchbacks to the left.
+The trail narrows and climbs steeply in a beautiful cove often filled with songbirds.
+It eventually climbs all the way to the ridgeline (at a section of private property) to a junction with the Rock Payne trail (see below).

 At the end of FS 220, and the junction with "Warbler Cove" trail (FS Map "B") another trail swings left - "Twisted Vine" (FS Map "C").
 This one forms a loop as it winds partway up the mountain, then descends in a cove to pick up another old road (FS Map "D") to close the loop.